J. Tod Fetherling

 Predictions and targeted outreach can lead to early detection, preventive care programs, optimized care pathways, and improved patient experiences.

 The CARE™ Disease Prediction algorithms from Perception Health predict that 5.5 million U.S. patients are trending toward knee joint replacement surgery.
 Not all of these patients will undergo knee joint replacement.
 Our CARE predictions help providers identify, with 93% confidence, which ones are candidates for early intervention and therapy.

-When the procedure is predicted before diagnosis, earlier detection is possible, preventive care management can be prescribed, and a Care Network can be optimized, resulting in an improved patient experience.
+When the procedure is predicted before diagnosis, earlier detection is possible, preventive care management can be prescribed, and a care network can be optimized, resulting in an improved patient experience.

 This advanced notice can result in substantial benefits for the patient.
-But providers – particularly hospitals – must take these plans for surgery into account as health insurers increasingly push members toward outpatient facilities.
-With information from CARE & TEAM, hospital administrators will be able to predict and identify pockets of populations that trend towards these early indicators and take action.
+But providers – particularly hospitals – must take these predictions for surgery into account as health insurers increasingly push members toward outpatient facilities.
+With information from CARE and TEAM, hospital administrators will be able to predict and identify pockets of populations that trend towards these early indicators and take action.
 This could include creating and opening new surgery centers and other facilities where pre/post services are more convenient for patients.

 The push from insurers may be driven primarily by financial considerations.
 The cost difference for outpatient vs. inpatient knee procedures ranges from 30 to 40 percent.
 The average inpatient knee replacement is $30,249, compared to $19,002 for an outpatient procedure.
 Despite these potential savings, only 11% of knee procedures were performed on an outpatient basis in 2017.
 Given that a record number of consumers are paying higher out of pocket costs, we expect the consumer voice to get much stronger when it comes to the selection of their surgical sites.

 Additionally, outpatient complication rates have improved by 23 percent for knee procedures from 2013 to 2017 and are lower than inpatient complication rates.